xianglingzhang/KunlunDocs/docs/filter/bloom_filter.md

 Read a `BloomFilter` object from file or `char* buffer`, `ReadObject` returns true if it succeeds.

 ### Insert
 Insert a single element to the `BloomFilter`.
-The type of element should be any C++ POD type or `ECPoint` proto.
+The type of element should be any C++ POD type or `ECPoint`.
 ```
 template <typename ElementType> // Note: T must be a C++ POD type.
 inline void Insert(const ElementType& element);